KUSENTEI!

 21 March 1945:

 Off Nha Trang, Indochina.
 At about 1120, convoy HI-88-I is attacked by Fifth Air Force B-25 "Mitchell" medium-bombers of the 345th Bomb Group that sink CH-33, cargo vessels MOTOYAMA MARU No. 1 and FUSHIMI MARU No. 2.
 MOTOYAMA MARU No. 1, also sometimes called GENZAN MARU No. 1 sinks with the loss of four crewmen; FUSHIMI MARU No. 2 carrying an estimated 1200 tons of petroleum sinks with three crewmen and 11 others KIA.
 The B-25's also damage CH-9, small oiler TAKASAGO MARU NO. 6 and cable-layer TATEISHI.
 Damaged CH-9 and CH-20 take refuge at Nha Trang.
-At some point during the day USS BAYA attacks again but is driven off by depth charges.
+During the day, BAYA attacks again, but is driven off by depth charges.

 One B-25 is lost.
 Four crewmembers are captured.
 One dies of injuries.
 Later, the Japanese decapitate the other three crewmen.